Alfresco/alfresco-content-app/docs/extending.md

 ## Application Actions

-Application is using NgRx (Reactive libraries for Angular, inspired by Redux).
+The application uses NgRx (Reactive libraries for Angular, inspired by Redux).
-To get more information on NxRx please refer to the following resources:
+To get more information on NgRx please refer to the following resources:

 - [Comprehensive Introduction to @ngrx/store](https://gist.github.com/btroncone/a6e4347326749f938510)